ChukwuemekaAham/microservice-cicd-ecs-with-terraform/README.md

-# Learn With Sandip

-## Microservices CI/CD With Terraform, AWS CodePipeline + AWS CodeCommit + AWS CodeBuild + AWS ECS
+# Microservices CI/CD With Terraform, AWS CodePipeline + AWS CodeCommit + AWS CodeBuild + AWS ECS

 This project sets up end to end CI/CD With AWS CI/CD Tools for your Amazon ECS Applications using Terraform